Master of Science in Management (MSc)Offered by:

 - $100 (CAD) Application Fee

 A non-refundable application fee paid online by credit card.

 Apply online or download, print & mail the PDF application.

 - Statement of Purpose

-Applicants must provide a Statement of Purpose indicating their reason for choosing the MSc Finance, along with a statement of career goals and how the program will contribute to achieving those goals.
-Applicants may also include a preliminary statement of research interests.
+Applicants must provide a Statement of Purpose indicating their reason for choosing the MSc program (specific to Finance, Management or Marketing), their career goals, and how the program will contribute to achieving those goals.
+Applicants may also state their preliminary research interests.
 Statement of Purpose should be 500-1000 words in length.

 - Curriculum Vitae (CV)

 Applicants must include at least two academic references (i.e. from former professors).
 The third letter may be from a business reference.
 Reference providers must send the document(s) directly to Concordia University's Enrollment Services, or the document(s) may be delivered in a sealed envelope with the referee’s signature across the back flap to Graduate Admissions Services.
 Faxed copies and opened letters delivered by students will not be accepted.

 a) Academic references: Professors must submit both an Academic Assessment form and a letter written on the institution’s letterhead and bearing an original signature.

 a) Business references: Your employer must submit a letter written on company letterhead and bearing an original signature.